commercetools/commercetools-paypal-plus-integration/docs/IntegrationGuide.md

       * Shipping address is under seller’s protection, so **this should NOT be changed** (e.g. not patched at all)

   3. After redirect to success page - look up the payment (get payment by ID) and if there are inconsistencies (different amount, address, line items etc) - reinitialize the whole payment process.

-  4. If everything is fine - show total payment details to the customer, including additional installment (Ratenzahlung) fees:
-      * `credit_financing_offered:`
-          * `total_interest.value`
-          * `total_cost.value`
-          * `term`
-          * `monthly_payment.value`

-  5. If use accepts the conditions of the payment and clicks approval button - execute payment like in normal workflow.
+  4. If use accepts the conditions of the payment and clicks approval button - execute payment like in normal workflow.

-  6. See more in _Integration Requirements for Installments Germany_ internal document.
+  5. See more in _Integration Requirements for Installments Germany_ internal document.